terra-money/docs/docs/How-to/Run-a-full-Terra-node/Build-Terra-core.md

 Use `git` to retrieve [Terra core](https://github.com/terra-money/core/), and checkout the `master` branch, which contains the latest stable release.

-For Validators install `v0.x.x-oracle` this will enable mempool prioritization
+If you are a validator, install `v0.x.x-oracle` to enable mempool prioritization.
+Otherwise, install `v0.x.x`.

-For other use cases install `v0.x.x`

 ```bash
 git clone https://github.com/terra-money/core